Lemon Curd Recipe

 - Get all your ingredients ready.

-- Pour into jar and place in the fridge once cooled.
-The Lemon Curd should last for about 1-2 weeks in the refrigerator.
+- This recipe makes 2 cups of lemon curd.
+Pour into a clean jar and place in the fridge once cooled.
+The lemon curd should last for about 1-2 weeks in the refrigerator.